 The UN/CEFACT Core Component Types v2.0, which derive from XML Schema primitive types and define basic data element types for semantic interoperability, are used in place of most primitive types in the data model.
 For most attributes, the usage of the Core Component Types is not explicitly addressed by this CIR specification, and their inclusion is for future versions of the CIR specification.
 However, there are two locations within the data model that immediately necessitate their inclusion: (1) the use of the language/locale attribute on TextType for Registry/Category/Entry Description attributes, and (2) the code list metadata on CodeType for the Property UnitOfMeasure attribute.

-The namespace prefix “cct” is used to denote the Core Component Types in any UML diagrams.
+The namespace prefix cct is used to denote the Core Component Types in any UML diagrams.

 UML Model